kjolley/BIGSdb/README.txt

+v1.16.6: *Include classification groups in profile downloads and make
+          accessible in RESTful API.
 v1.16.5: *Option to prevent using Google CDN for loading JQuery.
 This
           can be blocked by Chinese firewall preventing Chinese users from changing their password (which is needed for site-wide